SpaceTimeWarrior/temporal-light-Jem-of-Twilight/.github/ISSUE_TEMPLATE/feature-story-change-request.md

-any general racial hostilities or stereotypes of the race? what is the general naming pattern/s? ex: canine and feline races generally are natural objects to do with the ground/nature. are there multiple forms of the race available? what is the general (biological) sexual dimorphism if any that differs from humans? ex: males have a stronger tail what is the culture and religion of the race? what is the average age limit for the race? would the solar council need to adjust the adult age for this race (which is 21 years)? ex: humans are 18 years what are the special abilities of the race that are not magical? ex: flight what is the race's diet composed of? what is the average intelligence of the race?
+any general racial hostilities or stereotypes of the race? what is the general naming pattern/s? ex: canine and feline races generally are natural objects to do with the ground/nature. are there multiple forms of the race available? what is the general (biological) sexual dimorphism if any that differs from humans? ex: males have a stronger tail. what is the culture and religion of the race? what is the average age limit for the race? would the solar council need to adjust the adult age for this race (which is 21 years)? ex: humans are 18 years. what are the special abilities of the race that are not magical? ex: flight what is the race's diet composed of? what is the average intelligence of the race?